Strengthening Relationships with Stakeholders

 The Kyorin Group’s Charter of Corporate Conduct calls for it to “actively co-exist with society as a good corporate citizen and to contribute to society’s development.”
 To those ends, and to conduct sustainable corporate activities, we believe that strengthening our relationships with various stakeholders through dialogue is essential.

-As we strive to contribute to society by developing and supplying new drugs that meet medical needs and offer high value, we will endeavor to provide medical professionals and patients with useful information, benefit the local communities that form the foundation for our business activities, promote partnerships with suppliers and business partners, and enhance engagement with employees.
+As we strive to contribute to society by developing and supplying new drugs that meet medical needs and offer high value, we will endeavor to provide medical practitioners and patients with useful information, benefit the local communities that form the foundation for our business activities, promote partnerships with suppliers and business partners, and enhance engagement with employees.

 Contributing to better health of people around the world through collaboration with partners (enhancing medical access)

 We aim to contribute to the health of patients around the globe by proactively implementing partnering activities for out-licensed products discovered in-house.
-At present, we have licensees selling Imidafenacin in Southeast Asia and Central and South America.
+At present, we have licensees selling Vibegron and Imidafenacin in Southeast Asia and Central and South America.

-Providing information to medical professionals
+Providing information to medical practitioners

 Promoting appropriate use of pharmaceuticals

 Although concerns that the incorrect use of pharmaceuticals can harm a patient’s health exist, there are also cases of side effects appearing even if the pharmaceuticals are used correctly.
-We strive to quickly provide medical practitioners with accurate information for the appropriate use of Kyorin’s pharmaceutical products to ensure they are used safely and effectively.
+We strive to quickly provide medical practitioners with accurate information for the appropriate use of pharmaceutical products to ensure they are used safely and effectively.

 Responding to drug inquiries

 We consider it our responsibility to provide reliable drug information that is both fair and impartial in response to inquiries from patients and medical practitioners.
-By fulfilling this responsibility, we are promoting the appropriate use of safe and effective products.
+By fulfilling this responsibility, we are promoting the appropriate use of safe and effective pharmaceutical products.
 To accomplish this mission, we established the Drug Information Center to respond to a broad range of inquiries.

 When answering inquiries related to pharmaceutical product information, we aim to provide consistent, appropriate, and accurate information, and are continuously working to improve our ability to respond with the latest objective, factual data.